-- To the routine, paradoxically, it is overcome by creating new routines.
+- To the routine, Paradoxically, it's over it by creating new routines.

-- Against the routine, it is also possible to incorporate new elements of the method, Rotations, alternate face-to-face work with tele-work, changing work equipment, ask for transfers to other departments, to other branches that the organization may have.
-Creative power.
+- Against the routine, there is also the possibility of incorporating new method elements, Rotations, alternate face-to-face work with tele-work, changing work equipment, ask for transfers to other departments, to other branches that the organization may have.
+Creativity in power.

 9 hours and 20 Personal Brand minutes to prevent your brand from being managed by others

-If math doesn't fool me, four days at the rate of 2:20daily would give us 9 hours and 20 minutes of pills Personal Branding.
-That's the Personal Online Brand Congress that starts Monday 4 May and ends on Thursday 7 of May.
-With morning times in America and afternoon in Spain, this congress is a sequential tour of the three major areas of Personal Branding: self-knowledge, Strategy and Visibility.
+If math doesn't fool me, four days at the rate of 2:20daily hours would give us 9 hours and 20 minutes of pills personal brand.
+That's the Personal Online Brand Congress that starts Monday 4 May and ends on Thursday 7 May.
+With morning times in America and afternoon in Spain, this congress is a sequential tour of the three major areas of Personal Branding: Self, Strategy and Visibility.